December 10, 2025

 You may also want to file a report with your local police department.
 A police report can be useful if you have to file credit disputes or insurance claims in the future due to the SIM swap.

-Frequently Asked Questions about SIM swap scams
+Frequently asked questions about SIM swap scams

 Got questions or comments?
-Send us a note at [email protected]!
+Send us an email at [email protected]!